firehist/angular-courses-app/README.md

 ## 00 - Introduction

+Not really a challenge but it's an howTo bootstrap the app.

 <details>
-<summary>Not really a challenge but it's an howTo bootstrap the app.</summary>
+<summary>Click here to expand steps</summary>

 ### Install NVM (if wanted